rodrigoelp/little-stories/Unlikely adventures/9-Chapter-9.md

 *"Are you alright?"* - said Hannah with anguish.

 *"Seriously what is in this water?
 My leg went numb again!
-I can't walk, it hurts!"* - replied Amir, covering subtly fear sipping though the tone.
+I can't walk, it hurts!"* - replied Amir, covering the subtle fear sipping though the tone of his voice.